LambdaHack/LambdaHack/README.md

 Installation of the sample game from binary archives
 ----------------------------------------------------

-The game runs rather slowly in the browser and you are limited to only one font, though it's scalable, so after trying out the game, you may prefer to use a native binary for your architecture, if it exists.
+The game runs rather slowly in the browser (fastest on Chrome) and you are limited to only one font, though it's scalable.
+Saving game progress and keyboard input require recent enough versions of browsers.
+Also, savefiles are prone to corruption on the browser, e.g., when it's closed while the game is still saving progress (which takes a long time).
+Hence, after trying out the game, you may prefer to use a native binary for your architecture, if it exists.

 Pre-compiled game binaries for some platforms are available through the release page[11] and from the Nix Packages Collection[12].